 We already pointed out an important outcome of Expedition 333, which is the description of a transition in physical properties and lithology that has strong similarities (sharp porosity decrease with depth, variation in ash occurrence and alteration state, and variation in silica concentration in the interstitial water) with transitions observed on the Muroto and Ashizuri transects at the facies boundary between the upper and lower Shikoku Basin.
 The depth of this basin-wide transition is at least in part determined by silica diagenesis (Spinelli et al., 2007) and, as may be expected for a diagenetic front, is diachronous, ranging from 5.25 Ma at Site C0011 to 2.5-3 Ma on the Muroto transect (Moore et al., 2001).
-On the other hand, Expedition 322 identified important local variations in facies in the lower part of the sedimentary column (>7.5 Ma), which led to the definition of the middle Shikoku Basin volcanic sand facies (Underwood et al., 2010).
-In this context, it is remarkable that the active décollement of the accretionary wedge is located in the 5-7 Ma interval on the Muroto and Ashizuri transects (Moore et al., 2001) and, arguably, also in the 5-7 Ma interval on the Kumano transect, based on chronostratigraphic data from Sites C0006 and C0007 (Kinoshita, Tobin, Ashi, Kimura, Lallemant, Screaton, Curewitz, Masago, Moe, and the Expedition 314/315/316 Scientists, 2009) and on the correlation between Site C0011 stratigraphy and seismic profiles (Moore et al., 2009; Underwood et al., 2010).
+On the other hand, Expedition 322 identified important local variations in facies in the middle and lower part of the sedimentary column (>7.5 Ma), which led to the definition of the Shikoku Basin volcanic turbidite facies (Underwood et al., 2010).
+In this context, it is remarkable that the active décollement of the accretionary wedge is located in the 5-7 Ma interval on the Muroto and Ashizuri transects (Moore et al., 2001) and, arguably, also in the same 5-7 Ma interval on the Kumano transect, based on chronostratigraphic data from the base of the hanging wall at frontal thrust Sites C0006 and C0007 (Kinoshita, Tobin, Ashi, Kimura, Lallemant, Screaton, Curewitz, Masago, Moe, and the Expedition 314/315/316 Scientists, 2009) and on the correlation between Site C0011 stratigraphy and seismic profiles (Moore et al., 2009; Underwood et al., 2010).
 Compared with deposits above and below, this interval may be characterized by fewer (or absent) ash layers and an absence of turbidites.
-Understanding how the décollement apparently localizes in a specific stratigraphic interval in spite of lateral sediment heterogeneity (or, more specifically, understanding the relationships between the décollement, the diagenetic front above, and the turbidite sequences below) remains an important problem.
+Understanding how the main décollement apparently localizes in a specific sedimentary facies in spite of lateral stratigraphic heterogeneity (or, more specifically, understanding the relationships between the décollement, the diagenetic front above, and the absence or presence of one or several turbidite sequences below) remains an important problem.